Our Database Will Betray Us

 - News feeds - slightly stale is acceptable

-💡 Tunable Consistency - the best of both worlds
+Tunable Consistency - the best of both worlds

 Many modern NoSQL systems like Cassandra don’t lock you into one choice globally.
-You can set consistency per operation, strong quorum for a payment write, relaxed for a social feed read.
+We can set consistency per operation, strong quorum for a payment write, relaxed for a social feed read.
 This is called tunable consistency and it’s one of the most powerful features in distributed database design.

 Not all data fits into rows and columns